Physical Connectivity Automation

 Telcos are evolving and Central Offices are being Re-Architected into Data Centers.
 A more hands-off, flexible and software defined network is needed.
 The ROME robotic fiber switch offers integration with testing and orchestration vendors, thus improving the mean time to repair, remote connectivity intelligence and the fulfillment of SLAs.
 Telcos are able to reduce truck rolls, expedite lead times for network changes and more efficiently manage their connectivity infrastructure.

 Technology & Engineering

-An automatic start-up process, called homing, directs the robots to their zero’s in X, Y and Z dimensions as robots wake up to their finite universe of space.
-Robotic Control Units (RCU) direct the motion in the accuracy of single micro-meter level through servo control system.
-Logical Control Unit (LCU) is a separate 1RU chassis that hosts CPU, memory, driver with real time OS and ROME software, as well as redundant power feeds and network and console interfaces.
+An automatic start-up process, called homing, directs the robots to their zero’s in X, Y and Z dimensions as the robots wake up to their finite universe of space.
+Robotic Control Units (RCU) direct the motion at a single micron accuracy level through a servo control system.
+The Logical Control Unit (LCU) is a separate 1RU chassis that hosts the CPU, memory and driver with real time OS and ROME software, as well as redundant power feeds and network and console interfaces.

-Fiber optic connection through robotic motion is what ROME® achieves automatically driven by network orchestration.
-Slack management for fiber cables is a tall order of challenge in the high density 19” chassis of ROME®.
-A pulley system from the fundamental physics is re-invented to take advantage of the trade-off of force and distance in a passive way.
+ROME achieves fiber optic connection through robotic motion which can be driven using integrated network orchestration.
+Slack management for the fiber cables is a challenge in the high density 19” chassis of the ROME.
+A pulley system designed using fundamental physics was re-invented to take advantage of the trade-off between force and distance in a passive way.

-Operational and environmental sensors are implemented throughout ROME® system.
-Intelligent software features and learning capability keep ROME® working in mission critical applications for years to come.
+Operational and environmental sensors are implemented throughout the ROME system.
+Intelligent software features and learning capabilities will keep the ROME working in mission critical applications for years to come.